TimZoet/SOL-manual/modules/material/forward/manager.rst

 Forward Material Manager
 ========================

-The :code:`sol::ForwardMaterialManager` class manages collections of forward material instances and graphics pipelines created from forward materials.
+The :code:`sol::ForwardMaterialManager` class manages collections of forward materials, material instances and graphics pipelines.
 It also keeps track of uniform buffers and descriptor sets.
 Renderers make use of this class when recording command buffers.
 The below diagram shows the relation between objects.

 .. note::